whyboris/utilitarianism.net/content/types-of-utilitarianism.md

 ## Introduction

-As explained in [Chapter 1: Introduction to Utilitarianism](/introduction-to-utilitarianism), the core idea of utilitarianism is that we ought to improve the well-being of everyone by as much as possible.
-Utilitarian theories generally share four elements: consequentialism, welfarism, impartiality, and aggregationism.
+As explained in [Chapter 1: Introduction to Utilitarianism](/introduction-to-utilitarianism), the core idea of utilitarianism is that we should want to improve the well-being of everyone by as much as possible.
+Utilitarian theories share four elements: consequentialism, welfarism, impartiality, and aggregationism.
 Classical utilitarianism is distinctive because it accepts two additional elements: first, hedonism as a [theory of well-being](/theories-of-wellbeing); second, the total view of [population ethics](/population-ethics).
 There are several further important distinctions between utilitarian theories: we can distinguish scalar from maximizing or satisficing utilitarianism, expectational from objective utilitarianism, multi-level from single-level utilitarianism, and global from hybrid utilitarianism.

 ## The Definition of Utilitarianism

-Utilitarianism is not a single viewpoint, but a family of related ethical theories.
-What these theories have in common are four defining elements:
+Utilitarian theories share four defining elements:

 1. Consequentialism
 2. Welfarism
 3. Impartiality
 4. Aggregationism

-An accurate and comprehensive definition of utilitarianism will include the four elements.
-We can thus define utilitarianism as follows:
+Combining these, we can define utilitarianism as follows:

-> **Utilitarianism is the view that one ought always to promote the sum total of well-being.**[^1]
+> **Utilitarianism is the view that one ought always to promote overall well-being.**

 Sometimes philosophers talk about “welfare” or “utility” rather than “well-being”, but they typically mean the same thing.